tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
 However, if they have issues running Pandas, they can use a free notebook by [Google Colab](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

+Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
+Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
+Emphasize calculating investment returns/profit over time, as well as plot visualizations.

 ---

 ### 2. Instructor Do: Why Pandas?
 (5 min)